fran-dv/bch-connect/README.md

 **Current focus**

-- Fix Paytaca connection issue [in progress]
+- Fix Paytaca connection issue
+- Write automated tests

 **Next tasks**

-- Write automated tests
 - Create comprehensive online documentation
 - Engage with the community and promote the library
 - Iterate and improve based on feedback